Self-Resolving Prediction Markets for Unverifiable Outcomes: Self-Resolving Prediction Markets

-\begin{theorem}[Truthful Reporting is an $\varepsilon-$Perfect Bayesian Equilibrium] In a self-resolving prediction market where a reference agent can observe at least $k$ additional predictions (with $k$ chosen according to Remark \ref{rem:kproc}), the strategy profile of truthful reporting and belief profile of believing all previous agents reported truthfully is an $\varepsilon-$Perfect Bayesian Equilibrium.
+\begin{theorem}[Truthful Reporting is a Perfect Bayesian Equilibrium] In a self-resolving prediction market where a reference agent can observe at least $k$ additional predictions (with $k$ chosen according to Theorem \ref{thm:exactmsr}), the strategy profile of truthful reporting and belief profile of believing all previous agents reported truthfully is a strict Perfect Bayesian Equilibrium.
+When $k$ is chosen according to Remark \ref{rem:kproc}, this strategy and belief profile is a $\varepsilon-$PBE.
 Off the equilibrium path, agents believe any observed (mis)report to be truthful if that report is consistent with the reporting agent's signal structure.
 If the observed prediction is invalid, (i.e., inconsistent with any signal the reporting agent could have observed), all subsequent agents may either update as if they learned some arbitrary signal or ignore this prediction, and believe all subsequent agents continue to report truthfully. \end{theorem}

-Our self-resolving prediction market design also admits some less plausible equilibria, like uninformative equilibria (where all agents report the same prediction regardless of true belief) and permutation equilibria (where all agents re-label their beliefs on $Y$).
+Our self-resolving prediction market design also admits some less plausible PBE, like uninformative equilibria (where all agents report the same prediction regardless of true belief) and permutation equilibria (where all agents re-label their beliefs on $Y$).
 Intuitively, if every agent reports the same prediction, they do not improve on a peer's report, and hence receive zero payout -- strictly less than in the informative equilibrium.
 We discuss this in greater detail in Appendix \ref{app:equil}.